quantprofessionals/eduquant.nl/content/courses/pd-advanced/index.md

 For this course, examples of case studies are

- * Identify dependencies of each step in LGD estimation on important methodological considerations, such as the method of deriving the maximum period of recovery or the choice of recovery cash flow proxy
+* Define follow-up actions/treatments based on assessments of the data representativeness with regard to the model development and calibration data.
- * Give a comprehensive list of potential deficiencies of an LGD estimation based on shared documentation
+* Outline analyses to assess whether the historical observation period is representative for the likely range of variability of one-year default rates and determine whether adjustments to the long-run average default rate are needed.
- * Identify the major policy decisions underlying a compliant in-default LGD estimation
+* Give a comprehensive list of potential deficiencies of a PD estimation approach based on shared documentation.
- * Define an approach for a treatment of potential biases due to representativeness issues, given documentation and data on portfolio characteristics and the opportunity of a Q&A session with a business representative
+* Define analyses to examine whether the PD modelling approach is in line with the rating philosophy and calibration philosophy and explain the impact of the PD risk parameter on the evolution of RWA.

 ### Online and offline